abstractfactory/rfc/spec/spec25.md

 * Platform agnostic
 * Scale agnostic

-And our mantra is "Enable Artists"; opposite of which is "Restricting Artists"
+And our mantra is "Enable Artists"; opposite of which is "Constraining Artists"

 ### Location Agnostic